RenderKit/oidn/doc/api.md

 which will read the input image data from the specified buffers and produce the denoised output image.

-This function will block until the filtering operation has been completed.
-GPU devices also support asynchronous execution, which can be performed with
+This function will always block until the filtering operation has been completed.
+The following function may execute the operation asynchrously if it is supported by the device (GPUs), or block otherwise (CPUs):

     void oidnExecuteFilterAsync(OIDNFilter filter);